18520339/uts-funda-da/README.md

 - Efficiently train models using [`HalvingRandomSearchCV`](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.HalvingRandomSearchCV.html) to find the best parameters for potential classifiers that yield the most accurate predictions, focusing on the `f1-score` as the evaluation metric.
 - Integrate [`StratifiedKFold`](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.StratifiedKFold.html) **cross-validation** in the tuning process to ensure the model's performance is reliable and generalizes well to unseen data.

-4️⃣ Evaluation for Best Estimator from Each Search:
+4️⃣ Evaluation for Best Estimator from each Search:
 - Plot the **cross-validation** results (with `mean f1-score`) of each search to check for overfitting and underfitting
 - Utilize a range of metrics from step 1️⃣ to thoroughly evaluate model performance on the test set.